tolking/element-pro-components/docs/en-US/components/Form.md

 ### TypeScript

-The function `defineFormColumns` supports passing in a Generics type to infer the value of `prop`
+The function `defineFormColumns` supports passing in a Generics type to infer the value of `prop`, The function `defineComponentProps` supports passing in a Generics type to help input the `props` value

 ::: demo
 @/demo/Form/typescript.vue